aso-c/constcat/README.md

 # constcat
-"Statically" constexpr concatenation string literals and/or (potentially) C-like string or other similar buffer objects in compile time.
+"Literally" constexpr concatenation string literals and/or (potentially) C-like string or other similar buffer objects in compile time.
 "Sequental" implemetation - use std::{...}sequence.

 Obtain code: